xnell90/Data-Science-and-Machine-Learning-Notes/Generating Faces using a Convolutional VAE/README.md

-# Generating Faces using a Convolutional VAE
+# Generating Faces using a Convolutional Variational Autoencoder

-## Creating A Convolutional VAE
+## Creating A Convolutional Variational Autoencoder

 ### Import Necessary Libraries